 To conceal truth

-Jesus spoke in metaphors so that people who are not open to understanding the truth will be confused.
-He used parables so that those who are willing to learn will be forced to meditate on them.
-He wanted us to humble ourselves so we can better understand and accept His teachings.
+Jesus spoke in metaphors so that people who are not open to understanding the truth would be confused.
+He used parables so that those who were willing to learn would be forced to meditate on them.
+He wanted us to humble ourselves so we could better understand and accept His teachings.

 To catch His listener’s attention